vedph/mqdq_mqutil/Readme.md

 - we can algorithmically decide whether we must emit `div1`/`div2` according to the `div1` attributes.
 - `div1` and `div2` models are never mixed content (i.e. there is no meaningful text between their tags).
 - `l` elements do not have children elements, but only contain text, except the case of documents with apparatus.
 In this case, each single word is wrapped in a `w` element.
-- portions from the same file (red portion in the sample above) are sorted according to their line IDs (blue portion after `#` in the sample above).
+- portions from the same file are sorted according to their line IDs (portion after `#` in the sample above).
 Note that I'm taking the ID as reference, in the assumption that (a) IDs were assigned sequentially; and (b) numbers might be out-of-order (e.g. a line 12 moved between line 16 and 17).

 ### Partition Command